 Keep credit card balances below 30% of the limit

-The Federal Reserve Bank of Boston reports that the average credit card balance is $4,900 and the average interest rate is 16.5%.
-This means that if you spend $500 on your credit card each month, it will take you 22 months to pay off your debt at a minimum monthly payment of 3% or 24 months at 5%.
-If you want to get out of debt faster, then try keeping your balances below 30% of the limit by paying more than the minimum due each month.
+The Federal Reserve Bank of Boston notes that the average interest rate is 16.5% and the average credit card amount is $4,900.
+Spending $500 on your credit card every month will therefore take 22 months to pay off your debt at a minimum monthly payment of 3% or 24 months at 5%.
+Paying more than the minimum due each month can help you maintain your balances below 30% of the limit, therefore accelerating your debt clearance.

-The key to managing your money while being in debt is knowing how much you can afford and not spending what's left over on another purchase.
+Knowing how much you can afford and not spending what's left over on another buy can help you manage your money even in debt.

 Maintain a good mix of revolving and installment loans